Saturday, Jul 20, 2024

 The Cherokee event will start in Tellico and head up the skyway and then take a right onto old furnace road (service road) from there you will climb until you connect to the Warriors passage trail.
 From there you will have multiple creek crossing and some strong accents.
 You will climb to the top of Waucheesi Bald sitting at over 3000 ft.
 As we like to say Waucheesi ain't Easy!

-Once you ascend the mountain you will come to the Waucheesi aide check in and the turn back down the same route back down the mountain to the tobee creek aide and turn left onto a service road heading to the Smithfield community.
+Once you ascend the mountain you will come to the Waucheesi turnaround take same route down the mountain to the tobee creek aide and turn left onto a service road heading to the Smithfield community.
 As you reach this are you will find remote cabins full of beautiful scenery.
 You will connect to the old Doc Rogers road and climb past whay remains of the Doc Rogers stucture.
 You then connect to the Benton Mackaye Trail heading toward the Unicoi Gap.
 This is a very runnable section.
 These trails run past parts of the original Unicoi turnpike (AKA Joe Brown Highway) used by the Cherokee and other travelers.
 This is also historically the path used as part of The Trail of Tears!

-From there you continue to Unicoi cap aide station and on up buck bald sitting at over 2000 ft.
-This with be a main aide station with medic, porta potties, stretching and food/hydration.
+From there you continue to Unicoi cap aid station and on up buck bald sitting at over 2000 ft.
+This with be a main aid station with medic, porta potties, stretching and food/hydration.

 The 70k will meet in the town of Tellico at base camp,and will be bussed to Reliance and dropped off to begin the treck back to Tellico!
 You will follow the same route back to Tellico as the 130k.